An Ideal Husband (1947 film): Plot

-The next morning, Sir Robert reveals Lady Cheveley's blackmail attempt to Arthur, who urges him to let his wife know about his own past indiscretion, even if it will ruin her regard for her husband.
+The next morning, Sir Robert reveals Mrs. Cheveley's blackmail attempt to Arthur, who urges him to let his wife know about his own past indiscretion, even if it will ruin her regard for her husband.
 Sir Robert refuses to tell her the truth and decides to look for some way to blackmail Mrs. Cheveley instead.
 Arthur, who was once engaged to her, thinks that plan will not work.
 Mrs. Cheveley arrives to ask if anyone has found a brooch she had lost at the party.
-Lady Gertrude tells the woman that she has despised her dishonesty ever since they were in school together and that Sir Robert will speak against the bill in Parliament that night.
+Lady Chiltern tells the woman that she has despised her dishonesty ever since they were at school together and that Sir Robert will speak against the bill in Parliament that night.
 Mrs. Cheveley retaliates by telling her how her husband made his fortune.
 Sir Robert orders Mrs. Cheveley to leave.
-His wife is repelled by his past behavior and he responds saying that no one could live up to the ideal image she had of him.
+His wife is repelled by his past behavior and he says that no one could live up to the ideal image she had of him.

-That evening, Lady Gertrude writes an unsigned note to Arthur asking for his help.
+That evening, Lady Chiltern writes an unsigned note to Arthur asking for his help.
 Arthur tells Mrs. Cheveley that he has her brooch and knows that she stole it from an important society woman.
 He removes the incriminating brooch when she gives him the letter she was using to blackmail Sir Robert.
-She, however, takes Lady Gertrude's note as she leaves, planning to use it to make Sir Robert believe that his wife is having an affair with Arthur.
-Lady Gertrude in turn now says that she has learned the power of forgiveness.
+She, however, takes Lady Chiltern's note as she leaves, planning to use it to make Sir Robert believe that his wife is having an affair with Arthur.
+Lady Chiltern in turn says that she has learned the power of forgiveness.

 That night, Mrs. Cheveley watches from the women's gallery in the House of Commons as Sir Robert denounces the canal scheme.
-The next day, Lord Caversham again admonishes his son, Arthur, to marry.
+The next day, Lord Caversham again admonishes his son to marry.
 Arthur complies and proposes to Mabel.
-Lady Gertrude arrives and Arthur tells her of Mrs. Cheveley's intention to destroy her marriage, using the unsigned note.
-When she gives it to Sir Robert, though, he takes the letter to be proof his of wife's need and love for him.
-Now willing to give up his position in society and live a contented life with Lady Gertrude, Sir Robert is offered an important Cabinet position by Lord Caversham.
+Lady Chiltern arrives and Arthur tells her of Mrs. Cheveley's intention to destroy her marriage, using the unsigned note.
+When she gives it to Sir Robert, though, he takes the letter to be proof of his wife's need and love for him.
+Now willing to give up his position in society and live a contented life with Lady Chiltern, Sir Robert is offered an important Cabinet position by Lord Caversham.
 Arthur persuades her to let her husband remain in public life.
-Lady Cheveley leaves, not apparently upset that her schemes have failed.
+Mrs. Cheveley leaves, not apparently upset that her schemes have failed.